mascaldotfr/honk/README.md

 - Has background image for guests sessions if you put an image named `background.webp` in `data\views`.
 - Add completions for mentions, no need to browse your honkers list for that
+- DZ (danger zone, aka content warnings) are open by default and [need a very simple change](https://github.com/mascaldotfr/honk/commit/ca45379) to be closed by default.

 ## Backend